 And he's got some really big news this week, even if he isn't here to share it.
 His film, "Dream Chaser," airs at 7 p.m.
-Friday and throughout the weekend on Marquee Sports Network, and it's -proof of a Chicago son's indomitable spirit and the power of a dream.
+Friday and throughout the weekend on Marquee Sports Network - -proof of a Chicago son's indomitable spirit and the power of a dream.